-The insurance business written by the Gemini Cell still emanates from Belgium and the Netherlands and this grew satisfactorily.
-L'Amie Cell grew its Austrian portfolio but also started writing direct business in Bulgaria and inwards reinsurance from Serbia.
-The reinsurance business written by Amplifon Cell related to risks originally written in the Netherlands, Belgium, Germany, the UK and Switzerland.
+L'Amie Cell remains active with its Austrian and Bulgarian direct portfolio but also started writing direct business in Slovenia.
+Inwards reinsurance from Macedonia was added to that from Serbia.
+The cell also started writing Travel business and extended its licence to include the relevant classes.
 The other cells are licensed to write property, accident, sickness, motor, general liability and motor liability and miscellaneous financial risks in the United Kingdom.
 The property risks are equally well-spread geographically.
-The cells' results are amply reflected in these financial statements.